 Search the Steam Market for deals

-How to make profit with Bill’s hats
+How to make a profit with Bill’s hats

-Bill’s hat has been a popular item in TF2 for a long time, and it still has a good demand.
+Bill’s hat has been a popular item in TF2 for a long time, and it still has good demand.
 What I do is buy and sell Bill’s hat between different marketplaces/platforms.
-Here’s a example what I like to, first I buy Bill’s hats with keys and metal, I make a listing on Backpack.tf to get sellers to send me trader offers, I then either resell the Bill’s for a higher price, but the competition among sellers is quite high so there isn’t much profit to be made there (unless you snag some painted hats).
+Here’s an example of what I like to, first I buy Bill’s hats with keys and metal, I make a listing on Backpack.tf to get sellers to send me trader offers, I then either resell the Bill’s for a higher price, but the competition among sellers is quite high so there isn’t much profit to be made there (unless you snag some painted hats).

-Next I’ll head over to the Steam community market to sell my newly bought hats, the price for Bill’s hat usually are higher over at the Steam market, making it a perfect place to sell our hats at.
+Next, I’ll head over to the Steam community market to sell my newly bought hats, the price for Bill’s hat usually are higher over at the Steam market, making it a perfect place to sell our hats at.
 When I’m selling hats without any paint I usually just undercut the lowest hat listed on the market, just make sure you make a profit doing so.
 When it comes to painted hats you can expect to get more from them, and I tend to sell them for a bit more, just check the other listings to see what’s a good price for your painted hats.